The university of tulsa Online Blog

 Nurse Case Manager

-Nurse case managers are skilled RNs who evaluate patients and develop long-term care plans for them, under the direction of a physician, that are designed to improve patients’ overall quality of life.
-These nurses work very closely with patients, both in and out of health care facilities, monitoring the patients’ health and making adjustments to their care plans as needed.
+Nurse case managers are skilled RNs who, under the direction of a physician, evaluate patients and develop long-term care plans for them that are designed to improve their overall quality of life.
+These nurses work very closely with patients, both inside and outside health care facilities, monitoring the patients’ health and adjusting their care plans as needed.
 They also communicate with patients about their diagnoses and progress and serve as liaisons between patients and their health care teams.

-Nurse case managers had a median annual salary of about $79,700 as of August 2024, according to Payscale, and some have the potential to earn bonuses and profit-sharing income depending on their employment type.
-The highest-paid 10%, representing experienced and highly skilled nurse case managers, earned up to $99,000 annually.
+Nurse case managers earned a median annual salary of about $82,740 as of November 2025, according to Payscale, and some have the potential to earn bonuses and profit-sharing income depending on their employment type.

 Hospice Nurse